 Fantastic Club Mahindra, Goa

 "We flew out to Goa for three weeks to the Club Mahindra Varca Beach, after a 24 hour delay, with Monarch of course, it really is about time they got it right after all they've been doing it long enough.
 That aside we had the most amazing time at the hotel which has the best swimming pools of any hotel we have ever been to and this was our fifth vist to Goa in the past nine years, the hotel was exceptionally clean and the staff were always on hand to help if that was what was required.
 There is no doubt that we will go to this hotel again."

-- Travel date: Thu 22nd of February 2007
+- Travel date: 22nd February 2007

 There are better hotels in South Goa!.Characterless.